UW-Madison-DataScience/geospatial-capstone/setup.md

 4. Who
 5. Review

-On the **WHERE** tab, set the method for selecting the order area to `Order by State` by clicking the link just below the word WHERE.
+On the **WHERE** tab, select Wisconsin from the dropdown.

-Then select Wisconsin from the dropdown.
+If you are asked to select counties, change the method for selecting the order area to `Order by State` by clicking the link just below the word WHERE.

 Click `CONTINUE`.

-On the **WHAT** tab, scroll down to the *Climate Precipitation* section and check the box next to `1971-2000 Annual Average Precipitation by State`.
+On the **WHAT** tab, find the *Climate Precipitation* section and check the box next to `1971-2000 Annual Average Precipitation by State`.

-Next scroll down to the *Climate Temperature* section and check the box next to `1971-2000 Annual Average Maximum Temperature by State`.
+Next, find the *Climate Temperature* section and check the box next to `1971-2000 Annual Average Maximum Temperature by State`.

 Click `CONTINUE`.